cweiske/headphoneindicator/README.rst

 Android app that shows a notification icon in the status bar when headphones are plugged into the phone.

+Shows a different icon when a headset is attached.
+Both 3.5mm audio jack devices and USB headphones/headsets are supported.

 The app aims to be a tiny as possible.

 Runs on Android 4.4+.